-Thyroid and Neck Surgery Made Easy -- How to Become a Patient at the Clayman Thyroid Cancer Center.
+Thyroid and Neck Surgery Made Easy -- How to Become a Patient at the Clayman Thyroid Cancer Center, a part of the Thyroid and Parathyroid Institute of Tampa General Hospital.

 Thyroid surgery and thyroid cancer surgery can be difficult and challenging.
-Because of the demand for my expertise in thyroid cancer surgery and my exceptional results, I can perform between 3 and 8 thyroid/neck surgeries per day (depending upon the patients and disease extent), 5 days per week (average 24 thyroid operations per week, about 1,000 per year).
+Because of the demand for our expertise in thyroid surgery and thyroid cancer surgery and our exceptional results, we can perform between 8 thyroid/neck surgeries per day (depending upon the patients and disease extent), 3 days per week (average 24 thyroid operations per week, about 1,200 per year).
 This includes about half of our patients from outside the state of Florida each week.
-We have a system which allows patients to have their thyroid tumor or cancer evaluated before taking the trip to Tampa, so most patients make one trip here and have a one day visit with me to put your thyroid surgery behind you.Remember, 100% of my patients get thyroid surgery or thyroid related cancer surgery, it is all that I do!
+We have a system which allows patients to have their thyroid tumor or cancer evaluated before taking the trip to Tampa, so most patients make one trip here and have a one day visit with me to put your thyroid surgery behind them.Remember, 100% of our patients get thyroid surgery or thyroid related thryoid cancer surgery, it is all that we do!
 And YES, if your ultrasound is negative for lymph node spread in your neck, you get a minimally invasive surgery.
-I will make your thyroid surgery straight forward, simple, safe, and successful.
+We make your thyroid surgery straight forward, simple, safe, and successful.
 This page will tell you how to have your operation with the Clayman Thyroid Cancer Center, what it costs, how the process works, and what you can expect.

 This page will walk you through the process of how to be our patient in 4 steps:

-- 1. Understand what makes this practice unique and our reputation as the best thyroid cancer surgeon in the world.
+- 1. Understand what makes this practice unique and our reputation as the best thyroid surgeons in the world.

 - 3. Fill out our secure new-patient form.

-- 4. Have your consult with Dr. Clayman and then get on his operating schedule.
+- 4. Have your consult with Dr. Clayman or Dr. Frankenthaler and then get on their operating schedule.

 Have a Question?

-The Clayman Thyroid Cancer Center is by far the world's leading thyroid cancer treatment center with the world's most experienced team dedicated to thyroid cancer surgery and other surgically related thyroid diseases.
+The Clayman Thyroid Surgery and Thyroid Cancer Center is by far the world's leading thyroid surgery center with the world's most experienced team dedicated to thyroid surgery, thyroid cancer surgery and other surgically related thyroid diseases.
 That is the only thing that we do.

-Dr. Clayman performs surgery within the brand new Thyroid Cancer Center at Tampa General Hospital, a new wing of this large hospital built for our team.
-Dr. Clayman is one of the few (if only surgeons in the world) that limits his practice to only thyroid surgery and thyroid cancer surgery.
+Dr. Clayman and Dr. Frankenthaler do all operations together.
+All thyroid operations are performed by the most highly experienced thyroid surgeons in the world.
+The Center always has two highly experience thyroid surgeons in every operation.
+We perform only thyroid surgery within the brand new Thyroid Surgery and Thyroid Cancer Center at Tampa General Hospital, a new wing of this large hospital built for our team.
+Drs.
+Clayman and Frankenthaler are one of the few (if only surgeons in the world) that limits their practice to only thyroid surgery and thyroid cancer surgery.
 Dr. Clayman performed more than 600 thyroid cancer related surgeries per year for over 23 years.
-Almost half of these patients were recurrent thyroid cancers patients which had previously been operated on by surgeons that proclaim themselves to be thyroid surgery experts.
-Dr. Clayman doesn't do breast biopsies, gallbladders, and obesity surgery.
-He doesn't put tubes in kids ears or take out tonsils.
-Dr. Clayman does not treat any other type of head and neck cancer.
-He doesn't even treat parathyroid tumors.
+Dr. Frankenthaler is also one of the most experienced thyroid surgeons in the world and joined the Clayman Thyroid Cancer Center earlier in 2017 in order to dedicate his practice to our patients.
+Nearly half of our patients have recurrent or peristent thyroid cancers which have been previously operated on by surgeons that proclaim themselves to be thyroid surgery experts.
+Dr. Clayman or Dr. Frankenthaler don't do breast biopsies, gallbladders, and obesity surgery.
+They don't put tubes in kids ears or take out tonsils.
+Drs.
+Clayman and Frankenthaler do not treat any other types of head and neck cancer.
+They don't even treat parathyroid tumors.
 If you have a parathyroid tumor or hypercalcemia, you will see my colleagues at the Norman Parathyroid Center.
 That is all that they do!

-Because of Dr. Clayman's expertise, people from all over the US and many other countries travel to Tampa to have thyroid surgery or be cured of their thyroid cancer.
-Because of Dr. Clayman's unparalleled experience there are also unparalleled results.
-His publications have established the standard of surgical excellence and control of persistent/recurrent papillary thyroid cancer and even aggressive/invasive thyroid cancers.
+Because of Drs.
+Clayman's and Frankenthaler's expertise, people from all over the US and many other countries travel to Tampa to have thyroid surgery or be cured of their thyroid cancer.
+Because of Drs.
+Clayman's and Frankenthaler's unparalleled experience there are also unparalleled results.
+Their publications have established the standard of surgical excellence and control of persistent/recurrent papillary thyroid cancer and even aggressive/invasive thyroid cancers.
 For patients with small thyroid cancers, with or without spread to neck lymph nodes, nearly 99% of patients are cured at their very first visit with him-almost all via an operation that takes between 30-60 minutes, going home between 1 and 2 hours after surgery or staying over night depending upon the required surgery .
 We strive for a cure rate of over 99% because we simply can't allow patients to go through the trouble of getting to Tampa and not being cured.
-However, don't let the fact that Dr. Clayman performs so many thyroid operations make you think that he doesn't treat all of his patients well.
-He does!
-In fact, every patient is given Dr. Clayman's home telephone number and cell phone number so they have access to them if the need arises.
+However, don't let the fact that Drs.
+Clayman and Frankenthaler perform so many thyroid operations make you think that they don't treat all of their patients well.
+They do!
+In fact, every patient is given our Drs. mobile phone number so they have access to them if the need arises.
 We don't have an answering service.
 Importantly, we do not have students or surgery residents or fellows performing any thyroid operations (this is important to you!).
-There simply is no way to perform this quality of surgery with the expertise Dr. Clayman provides while having a surgeon in training being the person performing the operation.
-Click here to read more about Dr. Gary Clayman.
+There simply is no way to perform this quality of surgery with the expertise Drs.
+Clayman and Frankenthaler provides while having a surgeon in training being the person performing the operation.
+Click here to read more about Drs.
+Gary Clayman and Frankenthaler.

 You will spend about 4 or 5 hours with us and take care of every aspect of this disease--putting the idea of cancer behind you for good.
-During this one visit you will consult face to face with Dr. Clayman (the most experienced thyroid surgeon in the world), have a high resolution ultrasound of your neck by a diagnostic team of world experts as well, possibly have a needle biopsy and immediate assessment of the microscopic appearance of the cells by world experts, possibly have a CT scan of your neck based upon ultrasound findings in the most state of the art scanner with exquisite detail, have the right operation by the best thyroid surgeon in the world, spend time in the recovery room with a view of the ocean (Tampa Bay), visit with Dr. Clayman after the operation to review the photo of your tumor and what was found in surgery, and then head home (or to one of our partner hotels).
+During this one visit you will consult face to face with Drs.
+Clayman or Frankenthaler (the most experienced thyroid surgeons in the world), have a high resolution ultrasound of your neck by a diagnostic team of world experts as well, possibly have a needle biopsy and immediate assessment of the microscopic appearance of the cells by world experts, possibly have a CT scan of your neck based upon ultrasound findings in the most state of the art scanner with exquisite detail, have the right operation by the best thyroid surgeons in the world, spend time in the recovery room with a view of the ocean (Tampa Bay), visit with Drs.
+Clayman and Frankenthaler after the operation to review the photo of your tumor and what was found in surgery, and then head home (or to one of our partner hotels).
 For more extensive surgeries, you will stay at the hospital in what we call extended recovery with all the comforts you would expect from the beginning of your Clayman Thyroid Cancer Center experience.
 And, with the exception of the operating room, your family can stay with you the entire time.
-You get all Dr. Clayman's cell phone number and any one else you need to contact, and if you go home, Dr. Clayman will call you the night of surgery.
+You get your doctor's cell phone number and any one else you need to contact, and if you go home, Dr. Clayman or Frankenthaler will call you the night of surgery as well as our outstanding nursing staff.
 You don't need any scans or x-rays before you come here (we very strongly prefer you do not have any scans of any kind) because we do everything in one visit.
 But if you have had a scan, Dr. Clayman will review it and determine its quality and ability to meet your needs.

 Most insurance companies do not require a referral from another doctor.
 You do not need an endocrinologist referral.
-If you have an endocrinologist, that is wonderful and Dr. Clayman will communicate all of your tests, results, surgical findings, pathology report and any additional indications for treatment.
-If you do not have an endocrinologist, Dr. Clayman will refer you to one of his many colleagues throughout the country and world to have quality follow up at home.
+If you have an endocrinologist, that is wonderful and Drs.
+Clayman and Frankenthaler will communicate all of your tests, results, surgical findings, pathology report and any additional indications for treatment.
+If you do not have an endocrinologist, Drs.
+Clayman and Frankenthaler will refer you to one of his many colleagues throughout the country and world to have quality follow up at home.
 The evaluation, doctor visits, operation... everything done in one visit.
 Put all of this behind you and get on with your life... feeling better and living youir life better!
 The Clayman Thyroid Cancer Center providing: Caring, Excellence, Safe, and Successful.

 Clayman Thyroid Cancer Center